South Bronx Initiative Plan

-Mayor Michael R. Bloomberg announced the “South Bronx Initiative” (SBI) in 2006.
-This strategic planning initiative sought to sustain the positive effects of several development and infrastructure projects sponsored by the City to attract private investment to the South Bronx and promote the creation of new affordable housing, retail, and office space.
+In 2008, Mayor Michael R. Bloomberg released the “South Bronx Initiative” (SBI).
+This plan reflects an effort to sustain the positive effects of several development and infrastructure projects that the City has undertaken over the past 3 years to attract private investment and promote the creation of affordable housing, retail, and office space in the South Bronx.
+As a result, over $3 billion of public / private investment and new development will create almost 16,000 construction and permanent jobs and lay the groundwork for additional, sustainable growth.